jedgalbraith/documentation/content/applications/productivity/studio/concepts/understanding_general.rst

 Getting started
 ===============

-One you start using Odoo Studio, you automatically create a new *module* that contains all your modifications.
+Once you start using Odoo Studio, you automatically create a new *module* that contains all your modifications.
 These modifications can be done on existing screens (*views*), by adding new *fields* in existing applications, or by creating an entirely new *model*.